Smiding/Proj2/README.md

 - Kevin Witeker that helped with the testing
 - Jessica Rydberg that helped with testing and coding questions.

-- Images was taken from https://rpsls.net/#91np2.
+- Images and some code was taken from https://rpsls.net/#91np2.

  - Font where provided from Goggle fonts.